Concept2vec: Metrics for Evaluating Quality of Embeddings for Ontological Concepts: Evaluation Scenarios

 \item \emph{Qualitative evaluation of coherence score:} Commonly, the coherence metric has been evaluated by a qualitative approach.
 For example, \cite{Turian2015} uses a two-dimensional visualization of word embeddings for measurement by human judges in the relatedness task.
 Apart from visualization, another way of qualitative evaluation is providing samples of grouped entities and a concept to a human subject to judge their relatedness. \end{enumerate}

 \paragraph{Experimental Study.} In this experiment, we quantitatively measure the coherence score.
 To do that, we initially have to prepare a proper data set.
-Hence, for each concept, we sampled a batch containing 20 entities from the data set collected in the previous task.
+We reuse the previous dataset with a few modifications.
+E.g., for each concept, we sampled a batch containing 20 entities.
 Then, all of these batches are mixed up as a single data set.
-This data set is utilized in the whole of this experiment.
-To measure the coherence score for every given concept, we found the top-10 entities (i.e. the radius $n$ equals to 10) which are the closest entities to the given concept (using cosine similarity over the associated embeddings).
-The coherence score is computed by counting the number of entities out of the top-10 entities which are typed by the given concept.
+This dataset is utilized in the whole of this experiment.
+To measure the coherence score for every given concept, we computed the cosine similarity of the given concept and the whole of the entities included in our dataset (which is a mix of entities with various types).
+Then, we list the top-n entities (i.e. $n$ is the radius) which are the closest entities to the given concept (using cosine similarity over the associated embeddings).
+The coherence score is computed by counting the number of entities out of the top-n entities which are typed by the given concept.
 For example, for the given concept \texttt{dbo:Actor}, if three entities out of the top-10 closest entities are not of the type \texttt{dbo:Actor} (e.g. \texttt{dbr:Berlin}), then the coherence score of \texttt{dbo:Actor} is 0.7.
-Tables \ref{tab:coherence1} and \ref{tab:coherence2}, \ref{tab:coherence3}, \ref{tab:coherence4} show the results achieved for the coherence scores for the 12 chosen concepts in the compiled data set.
-The radius set in the experiments showed in Tables \ref{tab:coherence1} and \ref{tab:coherence2} is 10 and in Tables \ref{tab:coherence3} and \ref{tab:coherence4} is 20.
+Figure \ref{fig:Coh-Vi} shows the results achieved for the coherence scores for the 12 concepts of our dataset.

+The radius value in the experiments showed in Figures \ref{fig:a} and \ref{fig:b} is 10 and in Figures \ref{fig:c} and \ref{fig:d} is 20.
 Within the longer radius (i.e. $n=20$), the coherence scores are increased (except for a few cases) especially for the super concepts (e.g. \texttt{Person}, \texttt{Place} and \texttt{Organisation}).
-Moreover, in most cases the skip-gram model performs better.
-Last, the embeddings learned from Wikipedia have the higher coherence scores than the embeddings learned from DBpedia.
+With respect to the models trained on Wikipedia, the GloVe model commonly outperformed while regarding the models trained on DBpedia on average the skip-gram model performs better.
+Generally, the embeddings learned from Wikipedia have the higher coherence scores than the embeddings trained on DBpedia.